Aesica/RMMZ/README.md

 ### AES_MZ_CustomMP
 Info:  Allows for MP labels and gauges to be modified on an per-class basis.
 Among other things

+**9/9/2020 - 1.85**
+- Fixed a bug where the after battle recovery effects were being invoked twice

 **Initial Version:  1.8**
 - Change the colors of the MP gauge
 - Change the colors and label of the MP cost displayed for skills